-Illustrator is highly customisable so that you can disable and enable sections regardless of the workspace.
+Illustrator is highly customizable so that you can disable and enable sections regardless of the workspace.

-Figma has an edge in this round of Figma vs Illustrator.
+Figma has an edge in this round of Figma vs. Illustrator.
 Real-time collaboration is what makes Figma great.
-You see all users working on a project in real-time, and each user gets a unique colour to eliminate confusion and conflicts.
+You see all users working on a project in real-time, and each user gets a unique color to eliminate confusion and conflicts.

 Illustrator supports sending designs for comments and feedback through cloud storage you get, but that’s pretty much it.